-As summarised in Table 10, the predicted levels of noise at the nearby receptors will comply with the criteria established in Section 5.5 of this report for all receptor locations, and will therefore be acceptable.
+As summarised in Table 10, the predicted levels of noise at the nearby receptors will comply with the criteria established in Section 5.5 of this report for the majority of receptor locations, with the exception of 'R2a'.
+As such, noise controls will be required, as recommended in Section 8.0.